Cmdpro/Databank/modchanges.md

 ### Fixes
-- Fixed Crash when hiding a block or item as itself
+- Fixed Crash when getting loot from mining a block that is hidden as itself